 Such analytics can form the backbone to accurate program assessment, and can help to create new surveys and track the adoption of the use of company tools.
 As a result, managers can see which aspects of a job new hires are performing well at, and where more training may be required.

 The truth that talent management depends on a successful onboarding strategy is brought into sharper focus when one considers the high cost of recruiting the right candidates for a big company’s future.

-Even so, research finds that while 64% of firms plans to increase hiring over the next year, just 32% have a formal onboarding programme in place.
+Even so, research finds that while 64% of firms plan to increase hiring over the next year, just 32% have a formal onboarding program in place.
 ICIMS find explanation in many firms focusing too much on pushing paper around instead of working on what really matters: getting staff learning, while feeling involved and valued as quickly as possible.

-To harness the potential of onboarding, HR departments must use all means at their disposal, engaging stakeholders and bringing in employees, to round off a well-managed, sustainable programme.
+To harness the potential of onboarding, HR departments must use all means at their disposal, engaging stakeholders and bringing in employees, to round off a well-managed, sustainable program.

 A multifaceted approach will maximize the chances of new employees becoming productive and engaged members of the workforce, in the swiftest and most economical way possible.

 Insights for Professionals provide free access to the latest thought leadership from global brands.
 We deliver subscriber value by creating and gathering specialist content for senior professionals.
 To view more HR content, click here.